Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Additional experiments

 \subsection{Size generalization}

 For both LPs and QPs, we generate larger instances with increased numbers of variables and constraints (proportional to the original sizes) while maintaining a fixed average graph degree.
 The exact parameters are detailed in \cref{sec:more_param}.
-As shown in \cref{tab:larger_instances}, increasing instance size leads to relatively better performance across all methods, suggesting size generalization to some extent.
-Importantly, models initialized from pretraining consistently outperform models trained from scratch across all problem sizes and levels of data scarcity.
+As shown in \cref{tab:larger_instances}, increasing instance size improves performance across all methods, suggesting some extent of size generalization.
+Importantly, models pre-trained consistently outperform models trained from scratch across all problem sizes and levels of data scarcity.